hubernikus/fast_obstacle_avoidance/README.md

 # Create Custom Python Environment

 ## Installation / Setup
-To setup got to your install/code directory, and type:
+To set it, go to your install/code directory, and type:
 ```sh
 git clone --recurse-submodules https://github.com/hubernikus/fast_obstacle_avoidance.git
 ```
-(Make sure submodules are there if various_tools librarys is not installed.)
+(Make sure submodules are there if various_tools library is not installed.)

-Go to file directory:
+Go to the file directory:
 ```sh
 cd fast_obstacle_avoidance
 ```

 Setup your environment, with Python>3.7 (here Python 3.9):
-Choose your favorite python-environment.
-I recommend to use [virtual environment venv](https://docs.python.org/3/library/venv.html).
+Choose your favorite python environment.
+I recommend using [virtual environment venv](https://docs.python.org/3/library/venv.html).
-Setup virtual environment (use whatever compatible environment manager that you have with python -V >= 3.10).
+Set up the virtual environment (use whatever compatible environment manager that you have with python -V >= 3.10).

 ``` bash
 python3.10 -m venv .venv